Diploma in Managing Customer Relationships with Co-Op

 *Please consider reading breaks when planning the duration of your studies.

-- International students must complete high school or be a mature student 18 years and above.
+- Complete high school or be a mature student of 18 years and older.

-- International students must reach an IELTS 5.5 or equivalent or complete VGC level 5 intermediate program or pass VGC Placement test.
+- Reach an IELTS 5.5 (academic) or TOEFL 70 or equivalent or achieve a VGC Level 6 Upper Intermediate or pass the VGC placement test.

 2019 • January 2nd • January 28th • Febuary 25th • April 1st • April 29th • May 27th • July 2nd • July 29th • August 26th • September 30th • October 28th • November 25th